Architecture

 Build with Vite

 The project is bundled by Vite.
-The same module graph the dev server hot- reloads is what gets bundled, tree-shaken, and content-hashed into dist/ at build time.
-Three.js resolves from node_modules (no CDN), so unused Three modules are tree-shaken out and the deployed payload is fully self- hosted.
+The same module graph the dev server hot-reloads is what gets bundled, tree-shaken, and content-hashed into dist/ at build time.
+Three.js resolves from node_modules (no CDN), so unused Three modules are tree-shaken out and the deployed payload is fully self-hosted.

 src/ is the single source of truth

-When editing a value, edit it in src/ and every view that imports it picks up the change.
-No duplication.
+Everything reusable lives under src/ and is imported by the HTML views.
+When editing a value, edit it in src/ and every view that imports it picks up the change — no duplication.

 Physics formulas in one place